VickyShu/Recipes-Rating-Prediction/_site/README.md

 We chose `rating` as the response variable, which has five different classes from star one to star five.
 Understanding the rating of a recipe helps people to regulate their meals for better health.

 ### **Evaluation Metrics**
-To evaluate the model’s performance, we will use metrics such as RMSE.
+To evaluate the model’s performance, we will use metrics such as **RMSE**.
 That’s because there are lots of outliers in our features, like lots of time to prepare recipes.
 So we choose RMSE because it is sensitive to outliers.
 It will give a higher error value, signaling that these points are not being predicted accurately.

 ## Baseline Model

 ### Model Description
-In our baseline model, we intend to predict whether the rating is based on the average rating of the recipe and total minutes needed to prepare for a recipe.
-We will use `recipe_average_rating` and `log_minute` as features of our baseline Decision Tree Regressor model.
+In our baseline model, we intend to predict whether the `rating` is based on the average rating of the recipe and total minutes needed to prepare for a recipe.
+We will use `recipe_average_rating` and `log_minute` as features of our baseline Linear Regression model.

 ### Feature Transformations
 For this baseline model, we did not have any categorical features, so we did not need to use OneHotEncoder() or any other categorical transformations.

-`recipe_average_rating`: This is a nominal feature.
+`recipe_average_rating`: This is a ordinal feature.
 We just keep it as the raw integer value for simplicity.

-`minutes`: This is another nominal feature.
+`minutes`: This is a nominal feature.
 We decided to perform a transformation for it because we found that some recipes need a huge amount of time to prepare.
 Thus, we have to transform minutes by log to make it more suitable for prediction.

 <iframe src="assets/fig_minutes_rating.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/fig_log_min.html" width=800 height=600 frameBorder=0></iframe>